 Address: S. Janashia Museum of Georgia, 3/10 Shota Rustaveli Avenue, 0105 Tbilisi.
 The exhibition is located in the «Soviet Occupation Hall» on the 4th floor.

 Bank of Georgia – Soviet architecture at its finest

 One of the most famous and characteristic buildings from the Soviet era is the present headquarters of the Bank of Georgia.
 It was built in 1975 by architects Giorgi Chakhava and Zurab Jalaghania as an administrative building for the Soviet Ministry of Road Construction.
-The building blocks stacked on top of each other are modelled after a forest.
-With a bit of imagination you can recognize the tree trunks in the two building cores and the tree crowns in the beams.
+The building blocks stacked on top of each other are modeled after a forest.
+With a bit of imagination, you can recognize the tree trunks in the two-building cores and the tree crowns in the beams.
 In any case, this architectural masterpiece is worth a detour to the north of the city.

 Address: 29a Iuri Gagarini Street, Tbilisi